klahrich/chiefhustler/content/diary/68-portfolio-update-august2022.md

 Another rough month.
 I'm still paying for the mistakes I made earlier this year.

-The biggest one was buying **and holding** a junior mining exploration company _after it quickly doubled up_.
+The biggest one was buying **and holding** a junior mining exploration company _after it quickly doubled up_ (I'm now down 50% on it 🤦🏻‍♂️).

 You know why I didn't sell it?